kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 export KUBECONFIG=/<path-to>/kubeconfig.yaml
 ```

-To get the path, of course, you could use the `pwd` command.
+Of course, to get the path, you could use the `pwd` command.

 ### Ingress Controller (Optional)

-To have a complete and useful setup, it is ideal to have an ingress controller running and it turns out that the Hetzner Cloud Controller allows us to automatically deploy a Hetzner Load Balancer that can be used by the ingress controller.
-We have chosen to use the Nginx ingress controller that you can install with the following command:
+When using Kubernetes, it is ideal to have an ingress controller to expose services to the outside world.
+And it turns out that the Hetzner Cloud Controller allows us to automatically deploy a Hetzner Load Balancer that the ingress controller can use.
+You can install the Nginx ingress controller with the following command:

 ```sh
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx